The Seven Day Solo Meal Planner on Google Sheets.

 A step-by-step system that's so comprehensive, better kitchen economy comes naturally.

-Why not use the Seven Day Solo Meal Planner to plan, brainstorm, budget, shop, track, and keep/sort recipe links?
+Why not use the Seven Day Solo Meal Planner to plan, brainstorm, budget, shop, track, and keep recipe links?

 - Empty rows can be neatly hidden during shopping in all four grocery store zones.
 This alleviates scrolling, for a condensed view.